Luigi Richetto: Régis Planial

-Régis Planial, a 55-year-old furniture dealer, disappeared from his home at 68 Rue Montesquieu on December 7, 1894, leaving the door open and the lamp on.
+Régis Planial, a 55-year-old furniture dealer, disappeared from his home at 68 Rue Montesquieu on 7 December 1894, leaving the door open and the lamp on.
 His concierge reported the disappearance the next day.
 Four days later, a sailor fishing in the Rhône near the island of Pierre-Bénite, off the coast of Saint-Fons, found a bag containing the upper half of a human torso.

-On April 21, 1895, a man exploring Badet Island in La Roche-de-Glun found human remains, consisting of the pelvis and the upper half of the thighs.
-On November 20, the victim's left leg was discovered in Le Pouzin.
+On 21 April 1895, a man exploring Badet Island in La Roche-de-Glun found human remains, consisting of the pelvis and the upper half of the thighs.
+On 20 November, the victim's left leg was discovered in Le Pouzin.

 Five days after that, a fisherman found the right leg on the shore of Sainte Island, in Saint-Rambert-d'Albon.
 Dr. Lacassagne's report established that all of the remains belonged to the same male cadaver.
-The individual was between 168 and 174 cms tall, and between 45 and 60 years of age.
+The individual was between 168 and 174 cm tall, and between 45 and 60 years of age.

 Several penetrative wounds were noted, made by a long, sharp instrument, such as a sword.
 The neck also bore marks from strangulation, and the beheading had taken place while the victim was either still alive or had just died.

 Marguerite Long

-Marguerite Long, the 63-year-old widow of Auguste Delorme, a retailer, disappeared from her home on 27 Rue des Trois-Pierres on July 21, 1898.
-Her neighbors suspected that she had been murdered in an ambush for her money, but police found no evidence to support that theory.
+Marguerite Long, the 63-year-old widow of Auguste Delorme, a retailer, disappeared from her home on 27 Rue des Trois-Pierres on 21 July 1898.
+Her neighbours suspected that she had been murdered in an ambush for her money, but police found no evidence to support that theory.

 Richetto had visited her home on several occasions, with Marguerite herself claiming that she was going to visit Saint-Just just days before she vanished.
 After Richetto's arrest, several items belonging to Long were found, including a silver snuff box.

 Augustine Penet

 Richetto first met the victim around 1892.
-He won her trust, and even helped her acquite her dairy fund.
-Augustine Penet had visited him several times, and on December 19, 1899, the day of her disappearance, she had spoken to several people about her plans to visit Saint-Just.
-It was determined that she had been hit in the head with a blunt instrument and then stabbed five times, before the killer violently stomped on her chest.
+He won her trust and even helped her acquire her dairy fund.
+Augustine Penet had visited him several times, and on 19 December 1899, the day of her disappearance, she had spoken to several people about her plans to visit Saint-Just.
+It was determined that she had been hit in the head with a blunt instrument and then stabbed five times before the killer violently stomped on her chest.
 Three days after she had vanished, Richetto made numerous purchases which overextended his modest salary.

 Trial, imprisonment and death

-Due to lack of evidence concerning the murder of Bernaz, Richetto wasn't charged in her death.
-The human body parts found in the Rhône in 1894 and 1895 couldn't be formally identified as those of Planial, and thusly, Richetto wasn't charged with his death either.
+Due to a lack of evidence concerning the murder of Bernaz, Richetto wasn't charged in her death.
+The human body parts found in the Rhône in 1894 and 1895 couldn't be formally identified as those of Planial, and thus, Richetto wasn't charged with his death either.

 Therefore, he was indicted for the following crimes: